openaps/docs/docs/docs/walkthrough/phase-3/Understand-determine-basal.md

 {"carbs_hr":28,"max_iob":1,"dia":3,"type":"current","current_basal":1.1,"max_daily_basal":1.3,"max_basal":3,"max_bg":120,"min_bg":115,"carbratio":10,"sens":40}
 ```

-* meal.json = {"carbs":0,"boluses":0}
+* meal.json = `{"carbs":0,"boluses":0}`
   * If provided, allows determine-basal to decide when it is appropriate to enable Meal Assist.
   * carbs = # of carbs consumed
   * boluses = amount of insulin delivered
   * This data comes from what is entered by user into pump/nightscout
-* glucose.json = {"delta":-2,"glucose":110,"avgdelta":-2.5}
+* glucose.json = `{"delta":-2,"glucose":110,"avgdelta":-2.5}`
   * delta = change from the previous BG (usually 5 minutes earlier)
   * glucose = most recent BG
   * avgdelta = average change since 3 data points earlier (usually 15 minutes earlier)
   * This data comes from your connected cgm or from nightscout
-* temp_basal.json = {"duration":0,"rate":0,"temp":"absolute"}
+* temp_basal.json = `{"duration":0,"rate":0,"temp":"absolute"}`
   * duration = length of time temp basal will run.
 A duration of 0 indicates none is running
   * rate = Units/hr basal rate is set to
   * temp = type of temporary basal rate in use.
 OpenAPS uses absolute basal rates only
   * This data comes from the pump
-* iob.json = {"iob":0,"activity":0,"bolussnooze":0,"basaliob":0,"netbasalinsulin":0,"hightempinsulin":0,"time":"2016-10-26T20:07:37.000Z"}
+* iob.json = `{"iob":0,"activity":0,"bolussnooze":0,"basaliob":0,"netbasalinsulin":0,"hightempinsulin":0,"time":"2016-10-26T20:07:37.000Z"}`
   * iob = net insulin on board compared to preprogrammed pump basal rates.
 This takes all basal, temp basal, and bolus information into account
-      * activity = the amount that BG "should" be rising or falling based on iob
+  * activity = the amount that BG "should" be rising or falling based on iob.
   Insulin activity is used (by multiplying activity * ISF) to determine BGI (blood glucose impact), the amount that BG "should" be rising or falling based on insulin activity alone.
   * bolussnooze = used to determine how long to avoid low-temping after a bolus while waiting for carbs to kick in
   * basaliob = insulin on board attributed to basal rate, excluding the IOB effect of boluses
   * netbasalinsulin = net of basal insulin compared to preprogrammed pump basal rate
   * time = current time
   * This data calculated based on information received from your pump
-* preferences.json ={"carbs_hr":28,"max_iob":1,"dia":3,"type":"current","current_basal":1.1,"max_daily_basal":1.3,"max_basal":3,"max_bg":120,"min_bg":115,"carbratio":10,"sens":40}
+* preferences.json = `{"carbs_hr":28,"max_iob":1,"dia":3,"type":"current","current_basal":1.1,"max_daily_basal":1.3,"max_basal":3,"max_bg":120,"min_bg":115,"carbratio":10,"sens":40}`
 	* Contains all of the user’s relevant pump settings
 	* max_iob = maximum allowed insulin on board.
 This is an important safety measure and integral part of the OpenAPS design.
 	* This data is set during the openAPS setup script (or modified by you directly) and based on information received from your pump